-Turning the Box Content feature to "On" in InventoryLab alerts Amazon that you intend to send your box content information over to them in something called a feed.
-At that time, Amazon's systems select "Multiple boxes" and "Amazon Marketplace Web Services" automatically and turn off the ability to alter them.
+Turning the Box Content feature to On in Stratify alerts Amazon that you intend to send your box-level content information over to them in something called a feed.
+At that time, Amazon's systems select Multiple boxes and Amazon Marketplace Web Services automatically and turn off the ability to alter them.

-If you are not sure if your shipment will contain more than one box, that is ok.
-You can choose ON, and if you do have a single box shipment, you'll just need to provide the information for the one box within our application and transmit that info over to Amazon before completing the shipment.
+If you are not sure if your shipment will contain more than one box, that is okay!
+You can still the Box Content feature On in Stratify, you'll just need to provide the information for the one box within our application and transmit that info over to Amazon before completing the shipment.

-While there is not a way to change this setting, since Amazon has greyed it out automatically, it does not stop your ability to calculate your costs, print your label, and create/complete your shipment.
+While there is not a way to change this setting, since Amazon has grayed it out automatically, it does not stop your ability to calculate your costs, print your label, and create/complete your shipment.
 In the long run, you are simply providing Amazon with just a little more detail than they need for that particular shipment.